TiwiFlix/tiwiflix-docs/src/pages/connect-guide/index.md

 ### Add Native Token

-TiwiFLix has a native token used for transactions and governance within the platform.
+TiwiFlix has a native token used for transactions and governance within the platform.
 To fully participate, you need to add the native token, TIWI to your wallet.
 This is crucial for accessing the features, making transactions, and earning rewards.